 How office workers sit can make a big impact on their health.
-Many workers don’t notice bad posture and strained positioning, because it gradually builds into a problem over time — kind of like the proverbial frog in the kettle.
+Many workers don’t notice bad posture and strained positioning because it gradually builds into a problem over time — kind of like the proverbial frog in the kettle.
+Training your employees on how to sit and how to position their office equipment will prevent workers from having to take days off due to the physical impact that bad ergonomics inflicts.
+Training can also prevent serious, long-term problems like carpal tunnel and neck injuries.

 - Posture — The body should be centered in front of the monitor and keyboard.
 Workers should sit up straight, keeping thighs horizontal with knees.